-As of March 31, 2020, the Company had two equity-based compensation plans: the 2016 Equity Incentive Plan (the "2016 Plan") and the 2014 Independent Director Stock Option and Restricted Stock Grant Plan (the "2014 Directors Plan").
-The Company has also issued stock options, which remain outstanding as of March 31, 2020, under two equity-based compensation plans which have expired according to their terms: the 2005 Stock Option Plan (the "2005 Plan") and the 2004 Independent Director Stock Option and Stock Grant Plan (the "2004 Directors Plan").
+As of March 31, 2022, the Company had two equity-based compensation plans: the 2016 Equity Incentive Plan (the "2016 Plan") and the 2014 Independent Director Stock Option and Restricted Stock Grant Plan (the "2014 Directors Plan").
+The Company has also issued stock options, which remain outstanding as of March 31, 2022, under two equity-based compensation plans which have expired according to their terms: the 2005 Stock Option Plan (the "2005 Plan") and the 2004 Independent Director Stock Option and Stock Grant Plan (the "2004 Directors Plan").
 These plans allowed the Company to award stock options and shares of restricted common stock to eligible employees, certain outside consultants and independent directors.
 No additional awards will be issued under the 2005 Plan or the 2004 Directors Plan.

 On August 25, 2016, the Company's shareholders approved the 2016 Plan as a successor to the 2005 Plan, authorizing the Board of Directors to provide incentive to the Company's officers, employees and certain independent consultants through equity based compensation in the form of stock options, restricted stock, restricted stock units, stock appreciation rights and other stock based awards (together, "Stock Awards") and performance shares and performance units (together, "Performance Awards").
 Awards under the 2016 Plan are limited to the authorized amount of 1,300,000 shares, up to 600,000 of which are available for issuance in connection with Performance Awards and Stock Awards.
-As of March 31, 2021, there were 1,078,858 shares available for grant under the 2016 Plan.
+As of March 31, 2022, there were 995,618 shares available for grant under the 2016 Plan.

 On August 28, 2014, the Company's shareholders approved the 2014 Directors Plan authorizing the Board of Directors to provide incentive to the Company's independent directors through equity-based compensation in the form of stock options and restricted stock.
 Awards under the 2014 Directors Plan are limited to the authorized amount of 350,000 shares.
-As of March 31, 2021, there were 43,133 shares available for grant under the 2014 Directors Plan.
+At the 2021 Annual Meeting of Shareholders, the stockholders of the Company approved an amendment to the 2014 Directors Plan to increase the number of shares of common stock available for issuance under the plan by 300,000 shares.
+As of March 31, 2022, there were 287,695 shares available for grant under the 2014 Directors Plan.